Christina5P/2406-hackathon-team3/README.md

 ![image](https://github.com/Christina5P/2406-hackathon-team3/assets/160019695/425a593d-5cdf-4e8c-96cc-a6b8e701f594)

-Welcome to a stressguide app from team StressLess.
+Welcome to the StressGuide App from Team StressLess

 Live link: https://andersganander.github.io/2406-hackathon-team3/

-xx is a stressguide app for a lot of people and a common human problem we gain - a stressful life.
+StressGuide is an app designed to help individuals manage the common human problem of stress. <br>
-Our purpose is to give you some information about stress to reflect to.
+Our goal is to provide you with valuable information about stress, allow you to assess your own stress levels,<br>
-A ability to check your own stresslevel with our stress assesment and from that get som advice to start react on.
-Of course you have an opportunity to learn more and we give you some link tips to improve yourself with.
+and offer advice on how to manage stress effectively.
+Additionally, we provide links to further resources to help you improve your well-being.

-We would like to have a site, which is understandable and easy to connect with.
+We aim to create a site that is understandable and easy to navigate.

 # Contents

 ## Features

-We start with 2 information card to give you basic information of what stress is and how you can suffer from it.
+We start with two information cards that provide basic information on what stress is and how it can affect you.<br>

-After that there is focus to reflect of  yourself with an stress assessment how stressed you are in 4 different categories.
+Next, we offer a stress assessment tool to help you reflect on your stress levels across four different categories. <br>
+This tool helps you identify areas where you might need to improve your stress management,<br>
-That give you a chance to be aware of where you dont have a good level and how to work on that, since it important to have a good balance in your life.
+emphasizing the importance of maintaining a good balance in your life.

 ## Design
-We want to have a calm and smooth design that get you to slow down and you don´t get too much context to stress over.
+Our design is calm and smooth to help you slow down and avoid information overload.
-The icons visulize the tema.
-The assessment is "clean with a slider to use, instead of thinking of 5-number grades.
+The icons visualize the theme, and the assessment uses a clean slider instead of numerical grades.
-Further down we have som general tips to start with and if you do the assessment, you get mote personalised tips for the category you need.
+Further down, we provide general tips, and personalized advice based on your assessment results.

 ## Test
 ## Technologies
-Technologies I have used for this project:
+Technologies used in this project:

 - HTML
 - CSS
 - Materialize
 - Java Script
-- Github - Save the project in a repository, use the canban for userstories
+- Github - Save the project in a repository, use the canban for user stories

 ## Deployment

-Since we where a team, working in same project, we forked the repository till our own GitHub.<br>
+ a team, we worked on the same project by forking the repository to our own GitHub accounts.<br>
-When we had made changes, we commit back to GitHub through the commando in codespace terminal:<br>
+ We made changes and committed them back to GitHub using the following commands in the codespace terminal:
 Git add . <br>
 Git commit -m"text" <br>
 Git push <br>